Click here to download Universal Credit leaflet.

 With the introduction of Universal Credit, all benefit payments will be made direct to you.
 It will be extremely important that you have a bank account as your housing benefit payments will be paid to you and not to Abertay Housing Association.

 You are responsible for the payment of your rent.
 Should you not pay your rent and go into arrears, you may risk losing your home.

 Having an account will help you manage your money, set up monthly direct debits and take the worry out of budgeting.
 If you don’t have a bank account speak to our Welfare Reform Officer who will provide you with further details.

 As mentioned above, under the new system, the vast majority of benefit claims will be made online.
-If you need help getting online, contact our Welfare Reform Officer for more information.
+If you need help getting online, contact our Tenancy Sustainment Officer for more information.

-If you are worried about how these changes will affect you, or you need further information, contact our Welfare Reform Officer as soon as possible – don’t bury your head in the sand.
+If you are worried about how these changes will affect you, or you need further information, contact our Tenancy Sustainment Officer as soon as possible – don’t bury your head in the sand.

 Here are the links to other useful websites that provide information on Universal Credit.

 - Money Advice Service video